MozillaFoundation/Build-and-Book/github_faq.md

 * [I'm ready to start.
 Now what?](#start)
 * [I'm stuck!](#im_stuck)
 * [Which GitHub repo should I use?](#whichrepo)
-* Why are some of our repos listed under "mozilla" instead of "mozillafoundation"?

 * [What's the /plan repo?](#whatsplan)
 * [Explain Heartbeats again?](#heartbeats)